python-poetry/poetry/docs/_index.md

 Alternatively, the full path to the `poetry` binary can always be used:

-- `~/Library/Application Support/pypoetry/venv/bin/poetry` on MacOS.
+- `~/Library/Application Support/pypoetry/venv/bin/poetry` on macOS.
 - `~/.local/share/pypoetry/venv/bin/poetry` on Linux/Unix.
 - `%APPDATA%\pypoetry\venv\Scripts\poetry` on Windows.
 - `$POETRY_HOME/venv/bin/poetry` if `$POETRY_HOME` is set.